Your Life is Worth Penn Medicine

 - Penn researchers have developed a treatment for mesothelioma based on work in the laboratory and continue to test its effectiveness through a National Cancer Institute grant.

 - Penn is a major center for clinical trials in lung diseases, providing access to some of the newest and best therapies for patients.

 - Penn physicians are well represented in the latest edition of America's Top Doctors and are listed among the region's best in Philadelphia magazine's "Top Doctors" issue.

-- In 2014, U.S. News & World Report ranked the Hospital of the University of Pennsylvania seventh in the nation for pulmonology.
+- In 2014, U.S. News & World Report ranked the Hospitals of the University of Pennsylvania-Penn Presbyterian seventh in the nation for pulmonology.